jdinh14/C14NPO/README.md

 # C14NPO
 Welcome to the README file for our non-profit organization.
 This README provides essential information about our organization and how to get involved.

+##Project Overview

+##Features

+##Usage Guide

 ## Mission

 Our mission is to make healthcare more accessible to immigrants.
-We aim to aid them by giving them adequate information and providing respurces which they can utilize.
+We aim to aid them by giving them adequate information and providing resources which they can utilize.

 ## Programs